 There are two easy ways to finance the building of a home in Virginia (besides paying cash out of pocket).

 There are many options for financing construction.
-However, there are two ways we see as being the most favorable for most of our customers.
+However, there are two main ways we see as being the most favorable for most of our customers.

 Blue Ridge Custom Homes LLC is set up with credit lines for the purpose of buying land and financing construction projects.
 We can handle the land purchase, the construction financing, and all you have to do is make sure that the mortgage is in place when the project is complete.